Which PSERS Pension Option Should I Select? An Article For PSERS Employees

 To summarize the data from the table below...

 At age 65 when they retire, this family needs about $5,000 per month, or $60,000 per year.

-At age 75, they'll need about $80,000 per year to maintain the same standard of living, assuming 3% inflation (more if inflation is higher, less if inflation is lower).
-To translate this, retirement got about $20,000 per year more expensive in just 10 short years, assuming only 3% inflation.
+At age 75, they'll need about $80,000 per year to maintain the same standard of living assuming only 3% inflation.
+Retirement got about $20,000 per year more expensive in just 10 short years, assuming only 3% inflation.

-1 - I see clients today in there 80s who are just as active, in some cases more so, than they were in there 60s.
+1 - On average, people are leading healthier lives and staying active longer during retirement today than in years' past.
+I regularly see clients today in there 80s who are just as active, in some cases more so, than they were in there 60s.
 Not having full-time employment opens up a lot more free time, and more free time can lead to more expenses.
-Also, on average, people are leading healthier lives and staying active longer during retirement today than in years' past.

-2 - Depending on the specific expense, you don't always have a choice to spend less.
-For example, property taxes generally go up over time, and they may go up faster than they have in the past in a very inflationary environment.
-Also, healthcare costs have been increasing at an annual rate that exceeds 5% per year.
+2 - Depending on the specific expense, you don't always have a choice to spend less later on in retirement.
+Property taxes generally go up over time, and they may go up faster than they have in the past in a very inflationary environment.
+To reduce this expense, you'd have to move.
+Healthcare costs have been increasing at an annual rate that exceeds 5% per year.
 The more of your budget that goes to healthcare costs, the higher the rate of inflation you may experience in retirement.